bmorphism/gay-chat/README.md

   new version where the event history has been rewritten to remove a subset of the original events.
 This would be like how Git history is append-only but branch names are mutable pointers.

+* Preventing new members from reading past messages.
+This should be an option like it is in other secure chat programs.
+A simple, perhaps naive, way to handle this with ocaps is to give the new user a capability that prevents reads/writes/syncs to partitions older than the time the capability was issued.
+This introduces some complexity and potential confusion if another member of that chat grants the newcomer a capability to access the complete chat history.
+If an ocap approach isn't sufficient then a solution involving additional cryptography would need to be used instead.

+* Rotation of user identity keys.
+We deliberately left this out to keep the scope of this experiment manageable.

 ## Try